-In recent years, there has been a surge of interest in applied psychology.
 This field examines how people approach and react to various situations in life, from visual perception to complex social interactions.
-Just some of the many areas that have been positively affected by the application of psychological research include business, education, mental health and sport.
-Completion of this course will prepare students to work as registered psychologists in a chosen professional field.
+The application of psychological research has positively affected a variety of sectors ranging from business to education, mental health and sport.
+Graduates from this master's programme will be able to apply their skills and expertise within their chosen professional field.

 Designed with an emphasis on qualitative and quantitative research, this course equips you with a sound understanding of the theoretical and practical issues in applied psychology.
 Based at our Hendon Campus in London, you will benefit from the experience of our dedicated and enthusiastic staff.
 You will gain access to some of the pioneering psychology facilities for teaching and research in the UK.